Nuitka/Nuitka/README.txt

     Changed func_code usage to get local consts to locals().
 Removed tests based on func_code objects.
 Remove test that uses exec to enrich the locals.

+*** test_compiler:

+    Removed test that compiled for a random time producing indetermistic output in its report.

 *** test_complexargs:

     Don't use exec to hide Py3K warning, because it means the compiler is not used for it.

+*** test_cookie:

+    Removed part of the test that is a difference between Python2.6 and Python2.7 plus it is affected by the function call line difference.

 *** test_copy: